obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ### Monitoring Requirements

 Alpha: available cpus
-Beta: available cpus and other resource metrics(based on attributed)
+Beta: available cpus and other resource metrics(based on attributes)

 ###### How can an operator determine if the feature is in use by workloads?